Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Final Stop: Mammoth Hot Springs

-If you skipped it earlier in favor of wildlife watching first thing in Lamar Valley, then make one last stop at Mammoth Hot Springs, where the travertine terraces look particularly beautiful as the sun sets.
-Finish your loop back in Gardiner, MT, once more keeping your eyes peeled for bison, elk, and proghorn antelope along Yellowstone’s Northern Range.
+If you skipped it earlier in favor of wildlife watching first thing in Lamar Valley, then make one last stop at Mammoth Hot Springs, where the travertine terraces look particularly beautiful at sunset.
+Finish your loop back in Gardiner, MT, keeping your eyes peeled for bison, elk, and pronghorn antelope along Yellowstone’s Northern Range.

 Driving times between attractions in Yellowstone National Park can vary significantly depending on traffic, road conditions, wildlife sightings, and seasonal closures.
 Here's an overview of estimated driving times between some of the most popular attractions within the park, assuming a clockwise direction.
 These times do not account for stops along the way, wildlife jams, or slow-moving vehicles, so it’s wise to budget extra time.